When naval explorers rounded the cape of southernmost Chile, they had no idea of the mysteries they’d leave behind.

 “Have you ever heard of Charles Milward, the British consul in Punta Arenas when Shackleton was there?
 One evening when he was hosting Shackleton the explorer was playing with a gun when it accidentally fired, grazing Charley’s ear!
 I managed to track down Milward’s daughter and called her.
 She was very old.
 She said she had once had the picture from her father’s wall that the bullet had passed through.”

 - Simon Vaughan is Senior Editor at Outpost Travel Media.
-This story appeared in Outpost magazine and has been adapted for online.
+This story first appeared in Outpost magazine and has been adapted.